TheDarKnight46/LabSeq/README.md

 It is presented when accessing http://localhost:8080.

-== From this point on, the thought process used while developing will be explained.
-The Solution found is at the end ==
+==From this point on, the thought process used while developing will be explained.
+The Solution found is at the end==

 ## Creating the Java code